Haervwe/open-webui-tools/README.md

 * **Group-Chat-Manager:** Use an LLM model to select the next participant in the conversation. (toggleable in valves)
 * **Streaming Support:**  See the conversation unfold in real-time with streaming output.

+### 4. Resume Analyzer Pipe
+Analyze resumes and provide tags, first impressions, adversarial analysis, potential interview questions, and career advice.

+**Features:**
+- **Resume Analysis:** Breaks down a resume into relevant categories, highlighting strengths and weaknesses.
+- **Tags Generation:** Identifies key skills and experience from the resume and assigns relevant tags.
+- **First Impression:** Provides an initial assessment of the resume's effectiveness in showcasing the candidate's qualifications for a target role.
+- **Adversarial Analysis:** Compares the analyzed resume to similar ones, offering actionable feedback on areas for improvement.
+- **Interview Questions:** Suggests insightful questions tailored to the candidate's experience and the target role.
+- **Career Advisor Response:** Offers personalized career advice based on the resume analysis and conversation history.

 ## Filters Included